-The Ultimate Prague Tour
+The Ultimate Prague Tour: Prague in a day

 The following day was the only one we had to explore Prague.
 One day to experience one of the most beautiful cities in Europe.
 The pressure was on!
 While we usually prefer to experience a town in our own way and in our own time, in this situation we decided on The Ultimate Tour.
 Despite the high tour cost and mixed reviews on Trip Advisor, we went for it because it seemed like the most extensive tour.
 According to the brochure, it was a ~6 hour tour on foot, by tram and by boat.
 We were to meet at Wenceslas Square the next morning.
 This is a major square in the city with numerous hotels, restaurants and the National Museum.